julianocosta89/otel_getting_started/README.md

 ```
 Which should return `true`.

+- To exit press `Ctrl+G` and when prompted `User switch command` press `q + ENTER`.

-3. Vizualise the traces:
+4. Vizualise the traces:
-In the Jaeger UI, for every call you will get a single trace with 2 spans like this one:
+In the [Jaeger UI](http://localhost:16686/), for every call you will get a single trace with 2 spans like this one:
 ![Jaeger_screenshot](./imgs/jaeger_screenshot.png)